jakub-houlik/Asphalt_Fatigue_ANN/README.md

 Following these steps, you can efficiently optimize, train, evaluate, and visualize machine learning models for predicting asphalt fatigue loading cycles.

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International License (CC-BY 4.0).
+See the [LICENSE](LICENSE) file for details, or visit http://creativecommons.org/licenses/by/4.0/.

+## Citation

+If you use this code or the underlying fatigue life data, please cite:
+Houlík, J., Valentin, J., Król, J., Pokorski, P., & Nežerka, V. (2025).
+Artificial Neural Networks for Predicting Asphalt Fatigue Life: Investigating Material and Loading Parameters with a Comprehensive Dataset and Addressing Model Intricacies.
+Futuristic Computational Systems and Advanced Engineering for the Society, 62–77. https://doi.org/10.1007/978-3-031-94600-4_5